Event Terms and Conditions 2020

 For security purposes, all participants must sign in at the registration desk on site, collect and wear their name badge for the duration of the event.

 Conduct and behaviour

-The ECPR reserves the right to refuse anyone access to the event at their discretion.
+All Registrants must comply with the Venue Code of Ethics, whilst present onsite.
+The ECPR and the Venue reserve the right to refuse anyone entry to the venue at their discretion.

-Certificates of Attendance are issued only upon completion of at least 90% of the set course hours.
-ECTS Credits are issued only upon successful completion of the required work and in accordance with the credit scheme, as detailed on the ECPR website at the time of registration.
-The ECPR and its Key Personnel reserve the right to withhold the issue of Certificates of Attendance or ECTS Credits.
+Certificates of Attendance are issued only upon completion and after the event.
+The ECPR and its Key Personnel reserve the right to withhold the issue of Certificates of Attendance.

 Scheduling and programming